Hegemege/UnityUtilities/README.md

 -   GenericManager.cs

     -   Abstract base class to be inherited from when creating singleton managers.

-        -   To use `Awake()` in the inheriting class, use
+If a singleton of the class already exists, new objects will be immediately destroyed when `InitializeSingleton()` is called.

+        -   Usage

             ```csharp
-            protected override void Awake()
+            public class GameManager : GenericManager<GameManager>
             {
-                base.Awake();
-                Instance = this;
+                void Awake()
+                {
+                    InitializeSingleton(this);

                     // Your logic
+                }
             }
             ```